Published on

 Your dentist then applies the composite resin material to the tooth.
 They will carefully sculpt and shape the materials to achieve the desired results.

-The composite resin is colour matched to the natural shade of you tooth.
-If done correctly, this can provide a natural looking tooth where it is virtually impossible to see the composite material.
+The composite resin is colour-matched to the natural shade of your tooth.
+If done correctly, this can provide a natural-looking tooth where it is virtually impossible to see the composite material.

 Once the desired shape and size have been achieved, your dentist will use a special curing light to harden and set the composite resin.
 Once hardened, your dentist will trim and polish the bonded tooth to blend it seamlessly with the surrounding teeth.